Beware of little expenses; a small leak will sink a great ship.

 How bad is it?
 You need to know exactly where you stand.
 Only then can you make actionable goals to tackle your debt.
 On my other site you will find this post, How to start a budget.
 There you will find the steps you need to take to gather all the information you need to get a clear view of your current financial situation.
 Don’t forget to download and print the free printable.

-2. Assess and evaluate.
+2. Assess and evaluate your financial plan.

 Now that you have all of your numbers in front of you, it is time to find where the biggest spending errors are and what debts need to be tackled.

 - amount spent on non-essential items like eating out, clothes, entertainment